Robert-Ricci/dog-dating-app/dog-dating-app-db/README.md

 #Dog Dating App

-This is an app to set up playdates for your dog.
+This is an app to set up playdates for your dog!